 The Company remains well capitalized and prepared to face the new challenges coming our way in 2020.
 Our history shows we weathered the 2008-2009 financial crisis and recession.
 We did so without taking Troubled Asset Relief Program (TARP) funds and our performance over the time frame was significantly higher than our peers.
 It is the character of the communities we serve that contributed to that success.
 It is not just what is done during the storm but how well prepared for the storm you are.
 F&M has prepared well with historically low troubled loans the last few years due to having strong credit quality controls in place.
-Additional loan provision was taken in the first quarter in view of the unknown length and breadth of the declining economic situation and its potential effect on our loan portfolio.
+Additional loan provision was taken in the first two quarters in view of the unknown length and breadth of the declining economic situation and its potential effect on our loan portfolio.

 F&M will continue to focus on serving our shareholders, communities, and customers while protecting our employees.
-Investigating solutions will be our focus for the second quarter and for as long as it takes.
 Please see below for what we have accomplished so far in 2020.